onautogithub/scaffold-library-web-application/README.md

     },
     fields: {
       theme: 'Theme',
-      loadPeriodInDays: 'Loan Period (In Days)'
+      loanPeriodInDays: 'Loan Period (In Days)'
     },

 > Next, let's add / create a new form item in the Settings form.